 These children exhibit hunger and irritability, simply because they are regurgitating their feedings.
 Usually, a child with HPS will want to feed right after vomiting since little to no food is passing through the pylorus from the stomach into the duodenum.

-On physical exam, you can feel an olive-shaped mass in the epigastrium, right above the umbilicus.
+On physical exam, you can feel an olive-shaped mass in the right upper abdominal quadrant.
 The hypertrophied pylorus is best felt after vomiting or during, or at the end of feeding.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.